Forest Temple

 First used by TPFox

 With good RNG, it is possible to skip killing one or both of the walltulas, but the likelihood of being able to skip both is very low.
+This video goes over how to recognize opportunities to skip the second walltula.

 Early Gale Boomerang